What we aim to cover:

 If you have any specific medical concerns or additional needs then please inform us at the time of booking.
 Please also bring along any necessary medication you may need.

-Unfortunately we cannot accept dogs (or other pets) onto the woodland.
+Unfortunately we cannot accept dogs (or other pets, except guide dogs) onto the woodland.

 Wear warm clothing that you don’t mind getting mucky.
-A full list of what to bring will be sent out after booking.
+A full list of what to bring will be sent out after confirmation of your booking.

 You do not need any prior knowledge to benefit from this course.